-Here is what our 10 day Itinerary in the French Polynesia looked like.
-By the end of the trip we stayed at 3 overwater villas including the Hilton Moorea and Conrad Bora Bora and the unexpected upgrade in Intercontinental Tahiti, needless to say we feel in love with each island for different reasons.
+Here is what our 10-day Itinerary in French Polynesia looked like.
+By the end of the trip, we stayed at 3 overwater villas including the Hilton Moorea and Conrad Bora Bora and the unexpected upgrade in Intercontinental Tahiti, needless to say, we fell in love with each island for different reasons.

 Depart from LAX to Papeete, we stayed a couple of day in Los Angeles since we were flying from Dallas

-Family Guide to Tahiti, Moorea and Bora Bora
+A Family Guide to Tahiti, Moorea & Bora Bora

-Start with a day if possible more at Tahiti
+Start with a day in Tahiti (if possible more)

-Side note: Tetiaroa is where Marlon Brando’s all-inclusive and super exclusive resort the Brando is located which is short plane ride away.
+Note: Tetiaroa is where Marlon Brando’s all-inclusive and super-exclusive resort the Brando is located which is a short plane ride away.

 Magical Moorea with Family